SMS Cormoran (1914): Scuttling

 The dead crew were buried with full military honors in the naval cemetery at Hagåtña.
 After the American sailors rescued and made prisoners the surviving Germans, Governor Cronan congratulated Captain Zuckschwerdt for the bravery of his men.
-The U.S. Navy later conducted a limited salvage operation and the ship's bell was recovered.
-It is exhibited at the U.S. Naval Academy Museum at Annapolis, Maryland.
+The US Navy later conducted a limited salvage operation and the ship's bell was recovered.
+It is exhibited at the US Naval Academy Museum at Annapolis, Maryland.
 Other artifacts have been removed by divers over the years.

 As the crew waited to be sent to a POW camp on the mainland, they were given permission to erect an obelisk next to their buried dead.
 Capt.
 Zuckschwerd was allowed to speak at a ceremony honoring their dead.
 The obelisk reads, "Den Toten von S.M.S.
 Cormoran, 7 IV 1917," meaning "To the dead of the S.M.S.
 Cormoran, 7 April 1917."

 The German crew was initially imprisoned in Fort Douglas, Utah.
 In April 1918, all remaining prisoners of war from Cormoran and SMS Geier were transferred from Fort Douglas to Fort McPherson, Georgia.
 All returned home on 7 October 1919, almost a year after the war's end.